openmls/openmls/book/src/user_manual/persistence.md

 ## Forward-Secrecy Considerations

 The `MlsGroup` state that is persisted using the `.save()` function contains private key material.
 As a consequence, the application needs to delete old group states to achieve Forward-Secrecy w.r.t. that key material.
-Since, as detailed above, an old group state is stale immediately after most group operations, we recommend deleting old group states as soon as a new one is written.
+Since, as detailed above, an old group state is stale immediately after most group operations, we recommend deleting old group states as soon as a new one has been written.